simeononsecurity/simeononsecurity.ch/content/articles/vmware-esxi-citrix-xenserver-hyper-v-comparison/index.en.md

 - **XCP-NG:** XCP-NG stands as a **fully open-source and free** virtualization solution, emphasizing accessibility and budget-friendliness.
 It's an excellent choice for organizations seeking robust virtualization capabilities without the burden of licensing costs.
 XCP-NG's open-source nature ensures complete transparency in terms of expenses.

-In summary, the licensing and costs associated with these virtualization platforms vary, allowing organizations to choose the option that best aligns with their financial constraints and requirements.
+To sum up, the licensing and costs associated with these virtualization platforms vary, allowing organizations to choose the option that best aligns with their financial constraints and requirements.

 ## **Use Cases**